 As a result, the State Bar of Texas has collected the following resources for the public.

 Stop TX Eviction

 Texans struggling to pay rent and facing possible eviction can turn to stoptxeviction.org for a a step-by-step tool kit designed to help renters understand the eviction process and their rights.

 Stop TX Eviction is available in English and Spanish.
 There, renters can:

 Get legal information about the eviction process and your rights,

 Obtain important documents to give a landlord or judge, and

 Apply for legal assistance from an agency that provides free legal services to qualifying individuals.

 The State Bar of Texas Disaster Legal Services Hotline—800-504-7030—connects callers to legal aid agencies in their area where attorneys can review the individual circumstances and provide limited legal assistance to low-income individuals.

-Low-income tenants facing eviction whose landlords are not recognizing the federal moratorium or who are trying to force tenants to vacate their properties for non-payment of rent should immediately contact a legal service provider.
+Low-income tenants facing eviction should seek help through a legal service provider.
 Use the hotline above to be connected with an organization in your area.
 The hotline is answered in English, Spanish, and Vietnamese.